virtee/virtee.github.io/_posts/2023-03-24-attestable-confidential-workloads-libkrun.md

 **NOTE:** Before reading this post, you may be interested in what confidential workloads are and why/how they are used.
 To address these questions, I recommend you check out a previous blog post on the VirTEE blog from Sergio Lopez entitled "[The Case for Confidential Workloads](https://virtee.io/the-case-for-confidential-workloads/)".

-With our latest contributions, libkrun (along with "[crun](https://github.com/containers/crun/blob/main/README.md)", "[podman](https://docs.podman.io/en/latest/)", and "[oci2cw](https://github.com/virtee/oci2cw/blob/main/README.md)") has become the first open source platform to offer attestable confidential workloads on the AMD SEV, SEV-ES, and SEV-SNP TEE environments.
+With our latest contributions, libkrun (along with [crun](https://github.com/containers/crun/blob/main/README.md), [podman](https://docs.podman.io/en/latest/), and [oci2cw](https://github.com/virtee/oci2cw/blob/main/README.md)) has become the first open source platform to offer attestable confidential workloads on the AMD SEV, SEV-ES, and SEV-SNP TEE environments.
 In this post, I'll be giving an overview of the AMD SEV-SNP attestation process and showing how to run an attested confidential workload with libkrun in the SEV-SNP environment.

 ## Background Information

 - **AMD SEV-SNP**: SEV-SNP (Secure Encrypted Virtualization - Secure Nested Paging) is the third-generation SEV architecture offered by AMD.
 It builds on the previous two SEV generations (SEV and SEV-ES), allowing for encrypted in-use data (RAM) and register state while introducing memory integrity protection to prevent a number of malicious hypervisor attacks.
-You can read more about SEV-SNP in "[this white paper from AMD](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf)".
+You can read more about SEV-SNP in [this white paper from AMD](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf).
 - **Attestation**: A process intended to establish trust between a client running a confidential workload and the platform in which the workload is being run on.
 Attestation is a process that confirms that only code/data that is known to the client and intended to be used is included in the TEE workload, and that the workload is running on a verified TEE architecture.
-An explanation of attestation in a bit more detail can be found "[here](https://globalplatform.org/attestation-and-tee-cybersecurity-controls-with-privacy-for-cloud-access/)".
+An explanation of attestation in a bit more detail can be found [here](https://globalplatform.org/attestation-and-tee-cybersecurity-controls-with-privacy-for-cloud-access/).
 - **libkrun**: A dynamic library allowing for programs to acquire the ability to run as processes in a partially isolated environment using KVM virtualization.
 With the libkrun-tee package, these processes can be run confidentially, where not even the root process can view into the workload's code/data.

 ## Why is attestation needed?